masatakashiwagi/4GM/README.md

 # 4GM (Abhishek Thakur is a Kaggle Grandmaster in 4 categories.)
-This is his book.
-Notebook for Approaching any Machine Learning Problem.
+Created a notebook to understand his book, Approaching any Machine Learning Problem.

 ### Contents
 1. Supervised vs unsupervised learning